I. F. M. Salim: Arrest and exile

 Salim, who had been living in Medan at the time, was arrested in June 1927 along with Joesoef Efendi, a fellow activist in the Soeka Madjoe.
-Salim was initially released when no proof of any crime could be determined, but a further search of his possessions revealed documents that the police said proved he that he and Efendi were planning to launch a violent communist uprising.
+Salim was initially released when no proof of any crime could be determined, but a further search of his possessions revealed documents that the police said proved that he and Efendi were planning to launch a violent communist uprising.
 In cases like this, proof or a criminal trial were not required for exile; both were sent to Digoel in early 1928.

 They were shipped via Batavia and Makassar in what Salim complained were very poor conditions, with iron shackles for extended periods and being forced below decks in cattle storage and in the local jail in Makassar.
 When they were led back to the ship, Salim recalled that they sang The Internationale and communist anthems, which irritated the guards.
 After his arrival at Digoel, Salim was soon sent to Tanah Tinggi, a more remote camp for "difficult" prisoners who refused to work for the Dutch.
 He later recalled that he was told he may be able to leave Digoel soon, but he spent fifteen years in it.

 In June 1928, Salim sent a written request to member Stokvis of the Volksraad Committee for Petitions asking that the advisory body look into the treatment of detainees in transit to Digoel.
 In particular he complained at their rough treatment from military officers on board, and the cramped quarters below deck which led internees to become ill.
 Another degrading imposition was that the internees were chained together in groups of five and were not unchained when they had to defecate.
 The Committee accepted the proposal, although an additional request by member Soeroso that further information be requested from the government was voted down.
 They did find some merit to his claims, however.

 While in the Tanah Tinggi camp, Salim contracted a severe form of malaria and was sent to a military hospital on Ambon Island to recover.
 When he was healthy enough to leave, he was not sent back to Tanah Tinggi, but was sent to the less harsh main camp at Digoel which was called Tanah Merah; there he lived in Kampong B and worked in the camp hospital under doctor Schoonheyt for several years.
 After leaving the hospital in 1930, he worked at eradicating mosquitoes to help in the fight against malaria.
 In his walks around the camp grounds over the 1930s, he got to know every corner of it very well.